 If Christ does dwell within us, then the pure gold within us should be reflected on the outside.
 Our outside, our lives, should reflect the glory and beauty within.

 The sign isn’t the only part of the priestly garment.
-He also bore the names of God’s people.
-He brought them before the Lord for righteous judgment.
-To confess sins and to receive forgiveness, grace, and mercy, and sometimes discipline.
+It also bore the names of God’s people.
+He brought them before the Lord for righteous judgment, to confess sins and to receive forgiveness, grace, mercy, and sometimes discipline.

 We do not live in isolation.
 We are part of the body of Christ, and part of earthly nations, part of families, part of communities, part of churches.